-Acknowledgeable contributions include (not in exhaustive order) general support by a Department Head or Chairman, technical help, and financial and/or material support (including grants).
+Acknowledgeable contributions include (not in exhaustive order) widespread support by a Department Head or Chairman, technical help, and financial and/or material support (including grants).
 Mention conflicts of interest, if any.

 The format for the text varies depending on the type of article.
-The list of article types and their respective formats are as follows: Original Article, Short Communication, Review Article, Case Report, Commentary, and Letters to Editors.
+The article types and their respective formats are Original Article, Review Article, and Case Report.

 - An original article is a report on the research objectives and analytical process, as well as a discussion of the implications of the results of a study

-- The manuscript should be organized according to the of following headings:
+- The manuscript should be organized according to the following headings: